eltus/eltus-website/README.md

 3. once you have these extension installed then click the button that says: Go Live. here's the video for the button https://github.com/eltus/test-website/assets/156885804/ae1068b3-c736-4301-a3ce-2a00e62316ef
-update: the video is now unavaible
 5. open your web browser and search localhost:5500
 6. and open the test websites folder and open the test_website.html
 7. and there you go now you have test website installed

 Note: any changes that I make to test website will result you to copy and paste the code again so keep an eye for any changes I have made
+Update: the video is now unavailable